bootchk/testGimpPDB/readme.md

 A user interface lets you choose subsets of PDB procedures.

+Mostly "sanity" tests.
+Only the PDB status result is compared to an expected value.

-Improvises parameters to plugins.
+Not all PDB procedures will pass since it dumbly improvises parameters to plugins.
-Values are of the correct type, not necessarily in range.
+Parameter values are of the correct type, not necessarily in range, nor semantically meaningful.

+## Why test the PDB?

+The PDB is high in the stack of layers, so testing it exercises many layers.

+The PDB contains:

+  - plugins, that themselves call other plugins or internal procedures in the PDB.
+  - internal procedures (interface to libgimp)
+  - other extensions

+Layers that may be exercised by this testing :

+  - plugins and internal procedures in the PDB
+  - interpreters (for Scheme, Python, Lua plugins)
+  - libgimp
+  - gimp core
+  - libraries that Gimp uses

 ## The log

 The log defaults to standard out.
 Thus you should start Gimp in a console.

-The log will contain interleaved log messages from:
+The log might contain interleaved log messages from:

-  - the procedure
+  - the PDB procedure
   - GimpFu
+  - PyGObject
   - Python interpreter
   - Gimp
   - Babl and Gegl
+  - GLib and similar

 Each of those can be configured/built to do more/less logging.